 The USF Instructional Design team provides consultations on designing courses, including taking advantage of the Canvas platform to improve students’ experiences with your technology-enhanced courses and incorporating best practices on course design, active learning, and accessible teaching.
 Sign up for an Instructional Design consultation to learn more.

-The USF Instructional Technologies and Training (ITT) team offers self-guided training materials and consultations on educational technologies to support your transition to technology-enhanced teaching and learning.
+The USF Instructional Technology and Training (ITT) team offers self-guided training materials and consultations on educational technologies to support your transition to technology-enhanced teaching and learning.
 Visit the ITT resource page on Canvas to learn more about USF's learning management system.